danbev/learning-ai/notes/lora.md

 multiplying the two smaller matrices together.

 So, now imagine that matrix A above is our weight matrix in a neural network.
-This would be a lot larger in a nueral network, but the concepts still applies.
+This would be a lot larger in a neural network, but the concepts still applies.
 We can decompose this matrix into two smaller matrices U and V.
 Notice that instead of having 9 values we reduced that into 6 values in memory which might not seem like a lot but when the matrix is very large this can